AbdelrahmanSalah211/Algorithm-Project/README.md

 #### Solution:

-We apply Dynamic Programmnig Approach in this problem:
+We apply Dynamic Programmnig Approach in this problem,

 1. Sort the array by the start time in an ascending order.
 2. Create an array which will contain the max profit of each step and the previous ones.